fledge-iot/fledge/docs/plugin_developers_guide/01_Fledge_plugins.rst

 This chapter presents the plugins that are bundled with Fledge, how to write and use new plugins to support different sensors, protocols, historians and storage devices.
 It will guide you through the process and entry points that are required for the various different types of plugin.

-There are also numerous plugins that are available as seperate packages or in seperate repositories that may be used with Fledge.
+There are also numerous plugins that are available as separate packages or in separate repositories that may be used with Fledge.

 Fledge Plugins